beakerbrowser/unwalled.garden/_md/docs/dat-primer.md

 Dat is a highly flexible protocol.
 It can sync many kinds of data, including event logs and key-value databases.
 However, the most common usecase is to share filesets which are called "hyperdrives."

 Applications like the [Beaker Browser](https://beakerbrowser.com) use hyperdrives as websites.
 Users can browse to the hyperdrives and view the HTML/CSS/JS just like any HTTP website.
 Because anybody can create a hyperdrive by simply creating a new public key, users on the Dat Web can freely create and publish their own websites.

-### How unwalled.garden uses Dat

-The unwalled.garden spec is a collection of site & file schemas which are used on the Dat Web.
-The [Beaker Browser](https://beakerbrowser.com) includes APIs to interact with these schemas.

-The hyperdrives act as a shared global filesystem for the Dat Web.
-By reading & writing files with these schemas, applications are able to integrate with each other on the Dat Web.